Forest dynamics: Succession

 An abstract diagram showing forest succession over time.
 Increase in biomass, biodiversity and soil thickness are also shown, as well as the fluctuation of different plant communities over the process of succession.

 Forest succession is the process by which species recover and regenerate after a disturbance.
 The type of disturbance, the climate and weather conditions, the presence of colonizing species, and the interactions among species all influence the path that succession will take.

 Species diversity and composition fluctuate throughout succession.
 The classic model of succession is known as relay floristics and refers to a relay of dominant species.
 After a stand-replacing disturbance, shade-intolerant species colonize and grow into a dominant canopy, but due to their shade-intolerance they are unable to regenerate under their own canopy; the understory (composed of shade-tolerant species) gradually replaces the canopy, and due to its shade-tolerance it can regenerate under its own canopy and therefore becomes the dominant species.

 Often succession is not so complete or directed as the relay floristics model describes.
 Species can be mid-tolerant of shade and survive by taking advantage of small amounts of light coming through the canopy, and further disturbances can create small gaps.
 These and other factors can lead to a mixture of dominant species and a not so obvious “end” to succession (climax community).

 Many successional trajectories follow a basic four-stage development pattern.
 The first of these stages, stand initiation, occurs after a major disturbance and involves many species arriving in the area of abundant light and nutrients.
 The second stage, stem exclusion, describes the growth and competition of these species as resources become less available; likely one or a few species outcompetes and becomes stand-dominating.
 The third stage, understory reinitiation, involves further disturbance and the creation of gaps; at this point stratification develops, with layers of canopy, midstory, and understory appearing.
-The final stage, known as old-growth, is the extension and completion of the understory reinititation; a complex multi-aged and multi-layered forest has developed.
+The final stage, known as old-growth, is the extension and completion of the understory reinitiation; a complex multi-aged and multi-layered forest has developed.